 Rationel offers windows and doors for all building styles and shapes.
-Read more about our different product series here

 No, unfortunately Rationel Windows are not CWCT certified, which is an Air permeability, watertightness, wind resistance and impact mandatory test for all curtain walling.

-Example of text in panes spacer:
+Here's an example of the text found in the panes spacer:

 22-04-2011 83314 2659 / 24 EN 1279 2601013 Optifloat Clear 4mm/TGI RAL7035(18)/Argon/Optitherm S3 4mm 764x530 1254518 / 7 ENERG:A U=1,14 g=0,59 Lt=0,80